LorienLV/_PAPER_ILVES/README.md

 ...
 bash N_extract_prod_files.sh #  The files-for-prod folder will contain all required files for a production run.
 ```

+You may skip the setup and directly use the pre-generated files in `files-for-prod`.

 ### Running a Production Simulation